Cargill/splinter-docs/docs/0.5/tutorials/using_the_admin_ui.md

    ![]({% link docs/0.5/images/adminui_propose_5_add_services_beta.png %}
    "Propose Circuit: Add beta service")

-1. Click the green check to submit beta's service information.
+1. Click the **Add** button to submit beta's service information.

     ![]({% link docs/0.5/images/adminui_propose_6_submit_service_beta.png %}
     "Propose Circuit: Beta service confirmed")

 1. Review the service information for both nodes, then click **Next**.

-1. On the **Add circuit details** form, enter `gameroom` as the circuit management type, and enter an optional comment if you would like.
+1. On the **Add circuit details** form, enter a display name for the circuit, enter `gameroom` as the circuit management type, and enter an optional comment if you would like.
 Then click **Next**.

     ![]({% link docs/0.5/images/adminui_propose_7_circuit_details.png %}
     "Propose Circuit: Add circuit details")